 Traditionally an Easter lunch, or should we more accurately say feast, consists of a huge lamb roast with all the trimmings - Yorkshire puddings, roast potatoes, vegetables and mash.
 Not to mention brunch, starters and the booze.

-Now we know that our DW members are amazing, but you aren’t superhuman!
 We don’t expect you to avoid eating chocolate altogether this Easter, but try to remember your goals before you become mesmerized by the enemy (disguised as a bunny wrapped up in shiny foil clothes).
 The same rules apply when it comes to Easter lunch, by all means enjoy yourself, but don’t overindulge so that you will undo all of your hard work.

 Don’t be an Easter chicken